mickasmt/sportsee-app/README.md

 If you want to use the mocks data, update `.env` like this `REACT_APP_TEST_MOCK=true`.

+## 4. Generate documentation JsDoc

+The project contains comments in the files.
+But you can generate the documentation JsDoc if you want.

+Use `npm run docs` for generate the `./docs` folder at the root of the project.

 ## Authors

 Mickael S.

-## License

-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details